-Conferral Dates
+Degree Conferral

-OKWU posts Master degrees three times a year at the end of the term: June 30, October 27 and March 2.
-Degrees will be posted on student transcripts at the next scheduled conferral date following the successful completion of all coursework and application for graduation.
+Degree conferral is the process by which OKWU awards a degree earned.
+Degrees are conferred on the last day of the term in which academic requirements are met, and will be posted on transcripts at the next scheduled posting date following the successful completion of all course work.